MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/general-purpose-lamp-deployment-single-region.md

 Creating images with a managed disk is currently not supported via the Azure Portal.

 ### Hashicorp Terraform

+Creating images is not fully supported by the provider.
+The Azure Virtual Machine that is used as a source must be generalized previously.
+Refer to this material for additional guidance:

 - [Create an image from an Azure Virtual Machine (must be generalized beforehand)](https://www.terraform.io/docs/providers/azurerm/r/image.html) using **azurerm_image**